#Just Adulting Legal Survival Guide

 Why Can’t I Drink At Age 18?
 Drinking is a privilege regulated by state laws.
 The legislature has the power to determine who and under what conditions a person may drink alcoholic beverages.

 What Happens If I Drive After I Have Been Drinking?
-Driving while under the influence of alcoholic beverages or a controlled substance is one of the most serious traffic violations you can commit.
+Driving while under the influence of alcoholic beverages or a controlled substance is one of the most serious traffic violations an individual can commit.
 In fact, it is classified as a crime and in some circumstances a felony.
 If you are found guilty of driving while under the influence (DUI), you are subject to heavy penalties for the first offense.
-These include possible imprisonment of up to six months, a loss of your driver license for up to one year, a fine up to $2,000 in addition to court costs, completion of a substance abuse course and driving course and 50 hours of community service (16 hours with the sheriff’s work detail), along with an electronic alcohol monitor worn at all times (§ 316.193, Fla.
+These include possible imprisonment of up to six months, a loss of your driver’s license for up to one year, a fine up to $2,000 in addition to court costs, completion of a substance abuse course and driving course and 50 hours of community service (16 hours with the sheriff’s work detail), along with an electronic alcohol monitor worn at all times (§ 316.193, Fla.
 Stat.).
 The vehicle you were driving must be impounded.
-The penalties are even more serious if your blood alcohol level is .20 or higher or if there are passengers in the vehicle under the age of 18 years old (§ 316.1934, Fla.
+The penalties are even more serious if your blood alcohol level is .20 or higher or if there were passengers in the vehicle under the age of 18 years old (§ 316.1934, Fla.
 Stat.).

 If you are intoxicated and in a vehicle with the keys, the vehicle does NOT have to be running for you to be charged with D.U.I.
 Actual Physical Control can be established where a person is in a vehicle with the means to drive, regardless of whether the vehicle is in motion or even running.
+This includes cases where individuals have been charged and convicted with DUI for sleeping in a car.

 If you refuse to take the test, your license will be suspended by the Department of Highway Safety and Motor Vehicles.
 Upon receipt of the law enforcement officer’s sworn statement that you refused, the department will notify you in writing by certified mail to your last known address that your license has been suspended unless a notice of suspension has already been served by a police officer.
 Therefore, it is very important that your correct address appears on your driver license.
 If it does not, you should immediately correct it with the Department of Highway Safety and Motor Vehicles.
 Failing to timely change your address on your driver license can be the basis for another charge.
 You then have the right to a hearing before a hearing officer concerning the refusal, but only if you or your attorney files for the hearing within a strict deadline (10 days).
-At this hearing, the hearing officer is concerned with four major issues:
+At this hearing, the hearing officer is concerned with four issues:

 • Were you placed under lawful arrest?